 Notes and substitutions

 - Chicken: I used chicken thighs and legs, which remain juicy throughout cooking.
-However, you can choose any bone-in cut with or without the skin.
-Just steer clear of chicken breast, as it tends to dry out easily when slow-cooked.
-Other protein choices like beef or pork make a delicious variation.
+You can also use any bone-in cut, with or without the skin.
+Avoid chicken breast, as it tends to dry out easily when slow-cooked or stewed.
+You can always use another protein like pork or beef.

 - Chorizo de Bilbao: This is a flavorful Spanish sausage with its rich and spicy notes.
-You can substitute it with another hard or cured chorizo or even smoked sausage.
+If you don't have it, feel free to use another hard or cured chorizo, or even smoked sausage.

 - Vegetables: I used chickpeas, carrots, yardlong beans, bokchoy, and cabbage.
 You can use any vegetables you like or have on hand.
 Peas, potatoes, sweet potatoes, green beans, pechay, and chayote are all great options.